-Welcome to the Website of Sadale!
+Welcome to the Website of Sadale (jan Sate)!

 This website is a personal blog that mainly showcases the stuffs that I make.
 I started off with game development.
 Now that I mainly make electronics.

+Unlike those filthy hustling normies, outside my day job, I make niche stuffs that I actually enjoy working on.
+Profit-making is not, and will never be the primary objective of Sadale.
 I'm an isolationist that has a unique set of ideology, which I don't intend to spread because I'm pretty much a mind-my-own-business person.
-This hustling world shares no cultural value with me whatsoever.
+The meatspace I'm living in shares no cultural value with me whatsoever.
 To everyone interacting with me outside my day job, please kindly refrain from imposing unwelcomed ideology on me outside my professional context.
 Thank you for your understanding.
 Meanwhile, I do not object to anyone endorsing a kind of culture that's different from mine.
 As long as it isn't enforced upon me, it isn't my problem. :P

 Now then, let's checkout what I've made in the list below!
 Have fun! :)